Last Updated on June 9, 2022

 - Cash – however much you can afford to have sitting in a bag

-- Hand sanitizer – absolutely essential if you don’t have water or you don’t want to use the water you do have.
-I used a combination of baby wipes and hand sanitizer to keep my hands clean.
+- Hand sanitiser – essential if you don’t have water or you don’t want to use the water you do have.
+I used a combination of baby wipes and hand sanitiser to clean my hands.

 - Barley sugars or boiled lollies (sweets, candies).
-I had a couple and they really helped calm me down a little and got rid of the dry mouth feeling I had and gave me a little bit of an energy boost.
+I had a couple, and they helped calm me down a little, got rid of the dry mouth feeling I had, and gave me a little bit of an energy boost.

-- Mini toothbrush and paste kit – you will be amazed at how it’s the little things like brushing your teeth that will make you feel better.
+- Mini toothbrush and paste kit – you will be amazed at how little things like brushing your teeth will make you feel better.

-- Painkillers – Nurofen (ibuprofen) or Panadol – you will forget to drink or eat and will get dehydrated and tired and develop a thumping headache.
-And when you are in a difficult situation you want to be able to think clearly.
+- Painkillers – Nurofen (ibuprofen) or Panadol – you will forget to drink or eat, get dehydrated and tired, and develop a thumping headache.
+And when you are in a difficult situation, you want to think clearly.

 - Spare prescription glasses (your old glasses are better than no glasses).

 - Contact lens case and solution.

 - SD card with your most precious photos digitised onto them and scans of your important documents (proof of your address, birth certificate, driver’s licence, passport) and photocopies of the same documents in a water tight plastic bag.